khulnasoft/khulnasoft/cmd/gitserver/README.md

 gitserver's memory usage consists of short lived git subprocesses.

-This is an IO and compute heavy service since most Sourcegraph requests will trigger 1 or more git commands.
+This is an IO and compute heavy service since most Khulnasoft requests will trigger 1 or more git commands.
 As such we shard requests for a repo to a specific replica.
 This allows us to horizontally scale out the service.

 The service is stateful (maintaining git clones).
 However, it only contains data mirrored from upstream code hosts.